w3f/Grant-Milestone-Delivery/evaluations/hyperfridge_1_takahser.md

     ```
   </details>

-- [] Running the tests with a new ebics response fails
+- [] Running the tests with a new ebics response fails on Macbook Pro M2

   <details>
     <summary>Output</summary>